decentralized-identity/didcomm.org/README.md

 ### Contributing

+The Decentralized Identity Foundation (DIF) sponsors a [DIDComm Working Group](https://identity.foundation/working-groups/did-comm.html) that meets weekly (Mondays at 3 pm Eastern, 9 pm Central Europe, noon Pacific, 5 am Tokyo) to discuss all things DIDComm.
+The general public can listen in.

 To modify static HTML on this website, raise a PR against something in the `/docs` folder.

 To publicly register or modify a DIDComm protocol definition, raise a PR against a file in the `/protocols` folder.